ChessMess/ProgrammingWith64BitArmAssemblyLanguage/readme.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Setting up to run assembly on a Apple Silicon MacBook Pro 16" 2022.
+You'll need to install Xcode command line tools.
+You can do this with the following command:

 ### Prerequisites